We want to change how healthcare professionals communicate

 Silos in healthcare are painfully obstructive.
 They cost valuable money and time, and compromise the quality of patient care.
 Putting up barriers between departments doesn’t keep things tidy; it just keeps things secret.

-All these developments are underwriting the fact that silos are painfully obstructive.
-We see that doctors feel the need to establish the opposite: a culture of close collaboration within their teams as well as with the broader healthcare networks surrounding their patients.
+We see that doctors and nurses need the opposite: a culture of close collaboration within their teams, as well as with the broader healthcare networks surrounding their patients.